-Rescued from the Scrappy Heap: L.J. drops his Modern Minstrelsy shtick from the last movie and becomes an actual character rather than a "street flava" joke-dispensing device.
+- Rescued from the Scrappy Heap: L.J. drops his Modern Minstrelsy shtick from the last movie and becomes an actual character rather than a "street flava" joke-dispensing device.
 Unfortunately, it's only then that he gets killed off.

-They Wasted a Perfectly Good Plot: Alternately to what is proposed above, Angie's absence from the film is explained in the novelization as having been murdered by Alice under Umbrella's cybernetic mind control.
-Despite being a plot point that should have produced a lot of drama and could have been used to give Alice more depth, nothing of this is used in the film, where Alice and Carlos are positively cheerful in their reunion and never dedicate a word to their vanished friend.
+- Unlike film continuity, the novelization explains Angie's absence from the film as having been murdered by Alice under Umbrella's cybernetic mind control.
+Despite being a plot point that would have produced a great lot of drama and could have been used to give Alice more depth, nothing of this is used in the film proper, as Alice and Carlos are positively cheerful in their reunion and never dedicate a word to their vanished friend.

 - The goal of Isaacs's simulations with the Alice clones is oddly never explained: he just says he is using their blood to try to make docile zombies, but that doesn't explain why he needs the clones to overcome the original Hive's obstacles.
 It's inevitable to think that, if the producers were going to include Cloning Blues and callbacks to the previous installments, they could have created many possible interesting plots instead of just because.
 This is admittedly exploited in Resident Evil: Retribution, but still very superficially.